Mathematical Bridge

 Mathematical Bridge, Wooden footbridge at Queens' College, Cambridge, England.

-The Mathematical Bridge spans the River Cam with straight timber beams arranged in a design that creates an arch shape without curved components.
+The Mathematical Bridge is a wooden footbridge over the River Cam connecting two parts of Queens' College in Cambridge and listed as a Grade II protected structure.
+The construction consists of straight beams arranged in a truss system that together form an arch shape without using curved components.

 Location: Cambridge